AnnaLHansen/clojure_project/README.md

 Introduction to Clojure

 Suggested programs for Clojure:
-Visual studio Code and Nigthcode
+Visual studio Code.
+With the extention 'Calva' for REPL.
-Java and Leiningen needs to be installed.
+(Java and Leiningen needs to be installed).

 Visual studio Code can be used to write and manage files.
 It can also pull and push files to a github repository.
 Nightcode can be used to run the code line-by-line.